Classic Lasagna Recipe

 If you really want to be sure, then you can pre-soak the pasta sheets in hot water, but be careful as the sheets will stick together.

-The best way is to let the lasagna sit in the fridge for a bit before you put it in the oven, so that all the pasta sheets get properly wetted.
+The best way is to let the lasagna sit in the fridge for a bit before you put it in the oven, so that all the pasta sheets get properly wetted with sauce.
 And make sure you make enough bechamel sauce!

 I also sometimes use a glass dish as my lasagna dish so you can see what is happening and the different layers of sauces bubbling away.